kalebswartz7/SRW-parser/docs/installation.rst

 Stable release
 --------------

-To install parse-and-visualize, run this command in your terminal:
+To install SRW-parser, run this command in your terminal:

 .. code-block:: console

-    $ pip install parse_and_visualize
+    $ pip install SRW-parser

-This is the preferred method to install parse-and-visualize, as it will always install the most recent stable release.
+This is the preferred method to install SRW-parser, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.